Sustainability in the Debt Markets: transparency for investors remains key

 Vanessa MarquettePartner Attorney at Law

-Vanessa Marquette, attorney at law, is a partner in the Banking and Finance Practice Group of our Brussels office.
-She is recognized for her expertise in Banking and Finance with a focus on international finance law, regulated financial services, sustainable finance and banking litigation.T: +32 2 773 23 25 E: firstname.lastname@example.org
+Vanessa Marquette, attorney at law, is a partner in the Banking and Finance Practice Group of our Brussels office and a member of the firmwide Restructuring & Insolvency team.
+She is recognized for her expertise in Banking and Finance with a focus on international finance law, regulated financial services, sustainable finance and banking litigation.T: +32 2 773 23 25 E: email@example.com

 Don't miss out.
 Stay up to date about our latest news and events.Stay informed